morris/vanilla-todo/README.md

 In effect, this means almost all DOM manipulation is done in update functions, which greatly contributes to robustness and readability of the codebase.

-As seen above, this approach is quite verbose and ugly compared to JSX, for example.
+As seen above this approach is quite verbose and ugly compared to JSX, for example.
 However, it's very performant and can be further optimized by checking for data changes, caching selectors, etc.
 It is also simple to understand.